emberjs/rfcs/text/0000-contextual-helpers.md

 # Detailed design

-The design of this feature should be as similar to the **contextual components** feature as possible so users feel confortable with it immediatly.
+The design of this feature should be as similar as possible to the **contextual components** feature, so users feel confortable with it immediatly.

-Therefore the natural option would be the creation of a `helper` helper that depending on the context invokes a helper by its name or creates a closure helper to pass it around.
+Therefore, the natural option would be the creation of a `helper` helper that, depending on the context, invokes a helper by its name or creates a closure helper to pass it around.

-However there is an ambiguity with this approach that is not present with components.
-I'm going to expose the problem first since it's going to drive the entire design of the feature.
+However, there is an ambiguity with this approach that is not present with components.
+I'm going to expose the problem first, since it's going to drive the entire design of the feature.

 ```hbs
 {{my-component format-date=(helper "moment-format")}}